jinified/cs3245/hw1/A0112213E/README.txt

 == General Notes about this assignment ==

-A language model is constructed for { malaysian, indonesian, tamil } with add-one smoothing to 4-gram from training data.
-Language models are stored in a dictionary and the probability is calculated via nltk's FreqDist class which tabulates each occurence of a 4-gram in training data.

-== Result of experimenting ==
-1. Increasing N does not yield significantly better result due to limited amount of training data.
-2. I have decided to use the number of matched ngram instead of probability because it may occur that an unknown may match with a particulat category.Therefore, the number of different match is used as a criteria and determined via trial and error.
+For each language in training data, a 6-gram language model is constructed with add-one smoothing.
+The decision to use a 6-gram is made a simple counting method is used to calculate probability of the ngram model.
+Besides that, padding was not considered due to increase in storage space needed and little improvement to overall accuracy of the language model.
+In order to account for "alien" language, a simple threshold on the different number of matched ngram is used because there is a possibility that the "alien" language may match with a language model due to false positive.

 == Files included with this submission ==

+ESSAY.txt		 - answers to essay questions
+README.txt		 - readme file
-utility.py 	     - utility module wrapping nltk's functions build_test_LM.py - main module used to get predection for any input file eval.py          - compares predicted labels with correct labels
+utility.py 	     - utility module wrapping nltk's functions build_test_LM.py - main module used to get prediction for any input file eval.py          - compares predicted labels with correct labels

 == Statement of individual work ==